Free & Open · MariaDB 10.11 · Version 6

 End-to-end flow

-From CSV drop to NAV report — everything happens inside the database via stored procedures.
+From order-intake to portfolio valuation — everything happens inside the database via stored procedures.

 sp_register_